BabylonJS/Documentation/content/communityExtensions/dynamicTerrains.md

 ```

 PG: <Playground id="#FJNR5#190" title="Dynamic Terrain" description="Example with world map and height map"/>
-In this example we use both the world image to texture the whole map with `createUVMap()` and the world height map to define the altitudes.
+In this example we use both the world image to texture the whole map with `createUVMap()` and the world height map to define the elevations.

 ### Map Change on the Fly